-- To change the scroll amount to PAGE, HALF, MAX, or CSR, overtype the first character with "P", "H", "M", or "C", respectively. - To change the scroll amount to a number of lines or columns, overtype the first character(s) with the desired number.
+- To change the scroll amount to PAGE, HALF, MAX, or CUR, overtype the first character with "P", "H", "M", or "C", respectively. - To change the scroll amount to a number of lines or columns, overtype the first character(s) with the desired number.
 Any alphabetic characters following a number are ignored.
 For example, "3AGE" is interpreted as "3".

-The same rule applies to multiple choice parameters in cases where the first letter uniquely defines the option.
-Examples:
+The same rule applies to multiple choice parameters when the first letter uniquely defines the option.
+For example:

 '''

 REPLACE MEMBERS ===> NO

 (YES or NO)

+DISPOSITION

-FILE DISPOSITION ===> OLD
+===> KEEP

-(OLD or MOD)
+(KEEP or DELETE)

 '''

-To change these options to YES or MOD, overtype the first character with "Y" or "M", respectively.
+To change these options to YES or DELETE, overtype the first character with "Y" or "D", respectively.